Human Services Associate

 Northwood Tech's graduates experience success.
 Learn more about the types of careers you can get after graduation.

-Northwood Tech’s Human Services Associate program is designed to meet the State of Wisconsin’s 360-hour educational requirements needed for Wisconsin Substance Abuse Counselor certification, as preapproved by the Wisconsin Department of Safety & Professional Services.
-(Certification also requires state application, examination, and supervised counseling experience outside of this program).
-However, Northwood Tech has not made a determination whether this program meets licensure requirements in states other than Wisconsin.
-Students who may be seeking professional licensure or certification in states other than Wisconsin should contact the appropriate licensing board in the state to verify that the Northwood Tech program meets licensure or certification requirements.
+Due to the embedded technical diploma of Substance Abuse Education within the Human Services Associate program, Northwood Tech’s Human Services Associate program is designed to meet the State of Wisconsin’s 360-hour educational requirements needed for Wisconsin Substance Abuse Counselor credential, as preapproved by the Wisconsin Department of Safety & Professional Services.
+(Credential also requires state application, examination, and supervised counseling experience outside of this program).
+Northwood Tech does not guarantee its required courses meet the requirements for preparation, examinations, or licensure for other states/territories.
+For determination whether this program meets licensure requirements in states/territories other than Wisconsin, please refer to the licensure and certification disclosure webpage.
+Students who may be seeking professional licensure or credentials in states other than Wisconsin should contact the appropriate licensing board in that state/territory to verify that the Northwood Tech program meets licensure or credential requirements.
+To be eligible for testing and/or licensing in the state of Wisconsin, you may be required to obtain a social security number.

 For more information, visit: